What is KENP? For new Amazon authors, it is an important acronym to understand.

 KENP stands for Kindle Edition Normalised Pages.
 Amazon uses the process as the formula to calculate the number of ebook pages read by a Kindle Unlimited subscriber.

 You earn royalties for every page of your ebook that a reader reads.

 Amazon determines the amount month-to-month, which depends on the size of its Global Fund.

 You can only earn page read royalties when you enroll your ebook in Amazon KDP Select to make it available on Kindle Unlimited (KU).

-However, when you enroll, you will have to agree to make your ebook exclusive to Amazon.
-It’s a choice you need to make.
+However, you will have to agree to make your ebook exclusive to Amazon when you enroll.
+So it’s a choice you need to make.

 If you prefer to have your ebooks available on other retailers, you won’t be eligible to earn KENP income.